keyboardprincess/Wallet.dat/How to check if a wallet.dat is real or fake.md

 ## How to check wallet.dat is real or fake?

 > NOTE: Bitcoin-QT wallet.dat files sometimes even include password clues or hints for cracking.
 With some luck, skills, and sufficient computing power, you may recover lost passwords and would be able to take a chance on guessing a password to some wallet and get access to bitcoins and altcoins.
-However, most of these files are fake or forged.
+However, some of these files can be faked or forged.

 ####  How to distinguish the authenticity of a file?